videlais/learning-react/chapter3/index.md

 () => {}
 ```

-They can also be used as part of *arrow function expressions* in a more compact form where, instead of curly brackets, they can contain a single expression that is assumed to be returned.
+They can also be used as part of *arrow function expressions* in a more compact form where, instead of curly brackets, they can contain a single expression that is assumed to be run and returned.

 ```javascript
 () => ()